 However, Netflix plans to crack down on this practice, with chief product officer Greg Peters promising to address the issue without alienating half the membership base.
 Exactly how it plans to achieve this remains to be seen.

 Once you've tried Netflix, why not try a month's free Amazon Prime Video, or a one-week NowTV trial for even more free films.
-It makes sense to try all three before you make an eventual decision on which you decide to stick with (if any).
+It makes sense to try all three before you make an eventual decision on which you decide to stick with (if any) - or any of the other best streaming services out there right now.